fguillen/RubyInFantasyGames/SaveTheLemons/README.md

 If 20 lemons sink into the cold water you lose the game.

-Have special attention to the king lemons.
+Have special attention to the fairy lemons.
 If they reach the other side, they will reward you.

 But watch out!.
 Some lemons are very angry; if they touch the lifeboat they will bite it!.